 Our curriculum is carefully planned, well sequenced and delivered to be progressive in content in all subjects and areas.
 Our pupils' learning begins with the schools' Early Years Curriculum and is built upon in Years 1 to 6 through teaching the full content of The National Curriculum.
-The school's curriculum is designed for pupils to:
+The school' curriculum is designed for pupils to:

-bl The Dingle Primary School Curriculum Policy
+1001 The Dingle Primary School Curriculum Policy

-- Receive a broad education full of experiences to meet the national requirements of the Early Years Foundation Stage. - Be inspired by human creativity and achievements in order to engender an appreciation of the arts and sciences. - Be taught a curriculum that is carefully planned to build upon and progress from prior learning in all subjects through the National Curriculum, meeting the expectations within the Programmes of Study. - Become proficient in understanding and using the subject content identified in the Primary National Curriculum enabling them to be critical thinkers in their future learning and in response to new problems and situations. - Access a literacy rich curriculum, developing good reading skills and a wide vocabulary, with the ambition for every child to be a reader. - Develop their communication skills both written and orally. - Become highly numerate. - Benefit from opportunities designed to address social disadvantage and maximise inclusion for all groups identified in the Equality Act and those with Special Educational Needs. - Make progress in their learning demonstrated by knowing more and remembering more in all subjects. - Be able to use the knowledge and skills learnt to be critical thinkers and be capable of high attainment in all subject areas. - Have a good understanding of relationships and sex education at an age appropriate level. - To have the knowledge, skills, spiritual, moral, cultural, mental, economic and physical development to be active British Citizens, demonstrating the values expected, of role models, in our British Society.
+- Receive a broad education full of experiences to meet the Early Years Learning Goals - Be introduced to the best that has been thought and said helping to engender an appreciation of human creativity and achievement. - Be taught a curriculum that is carefully planned to build upon and progress from prior learning in all subjects through the National Curriculum, meeting the expectations within the Programmes of Study. - Become proficient in understanding and using the subject content identified in the Primary National Curriculum enabling them to be critical thinkers in their future learning and in response to new problems and situations. - Access a literacy rich curriculum, developing good reading skills and a wide vocabulary, with the ambition for every child to be a reader - Develop their communication skills both written and orally - Become highly numerate - Benefit from opportunities designed to address social disadvantage and maximise inclusion for all groups identified in the Equality Act and those with Special Educational Needs - Make progress in their learning demonstrated by knowing more and remembering more in all subjects - Be able to use the knowledge and skills learnt to be critical thinkers and be capable of attaining high in all subject areas - Have a good understanding of relationships and sex at an age appropriate level - To have the knowledge, skills, spiritual, moral, cultural, mental, economic and physical development to be active British Citizens, demonstrating the values expected, of role models, in our British Society.